Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

     SYS_USER
     SYS_USER_GROUP
     TASK

+    Hint: Select Field title "Status" to sort and show all the tables you selected.
+1. Select **Configure** and review the default values for destinations and schemas, roles, a secondary warehouse and journal table.
-1. Now select **Start Ingestion**.
+1. Select **Start Ingestion**.
 The select windows closes and you get the message "Loading Data" from the main Connector window.

 ![load](assets/load.png)

-and, depending on the load time, a success message follows.
+You receive a message indicating success:

 ![success](assets/success.png)